jsborjesson/passwords/source/Section-1.md

 ### Purpose

 The purpose of this paper is to explore the negative aspects of password based authentication, and scratch the surface of possible alternatives.
-Passwords have been the standard form of authentication used on the web for as long as I can remember, is it finally time for them to retire?
+Are passwords a good form of authentication?
+Should we keep using passwords as authentication?

 ### Previous studies